- Decks are flush and close to the height of most lower docks or floating docks.

 - Dock easily and safely with a complete understanding of what to do and how to do it–especially in front of an audience.

 Once you know how your Pontoon was meant to be handled, docking is EASY.
 It’s just a matter of practicing Doug’s proven techniques specific to Pontoon Boats.

 “I feel as though I know you already.
 I wish we weren’t so far away.
 I don’t know how to thank you for all your info so far.
 I think that you’ll be hearing from me again.
 With your help I hope to be the best first mate my captain could ask for.
 We love the ocean and if you can teach old dogs new tricks then we can still have a wonderful retirement on the water.
 Thanks for being there in our time of need.”

 Let Doug Show You the EASY Way ..

 Doug Dawson, a 5th generation boat industry expert, knows the design characteristics of all boats and drive systems.
 Doug has driven, demonstrated, tested, reviewed and handled every type of boat and drive system and knows how to teach others with easy-to-follow instructions.

 With Doug’s Lessons, you will learn your boat’s unique dance moves and be able to waltz smoothly as one, and dock your boat with ease.

-Dock your Pontoon boat powered by an Evinrude, Honda, Merc, Suzuki, or Tohatsu outboard motor with confidence.
+Dock your Pontoon boat powered by an Evinrude, Honda, Merc, Suzuki, Tohatsu or Yamaha outboard motor with confidence.
 There are many manufacturers of Pontoon Boats including:

 Get Direct Access To One Of The World’s Leading Experts On Docking!